dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-outlook-storage-files/managing-contacts-in-pst-files/_index.md

 url: /net/managing-contacts-in-pst-files/
 ---

 ## **Adding and Saving Contacts**

 ### **Add Contacts to PST**

-The article [Creating and Managing PST Files](https://docs.aspose.com/email/net/create-and-manage-pst-files/) shows how to create a PST file and add a subfolder to it.
+The section [Creating and Managing PST Files](https://docs.aspose.com/email/net/create-and-manage-pst-files/) shows how to create a PST file and add a subfolder to it.
 With Aspose.Email you can add a MapiContact to the Contacts subfolder of a PST file that you have created or loaded.
 Below are the steps to add MapiContact to a PST:

 1. Create a [MapiContact](https://reference.aspose.com/email/net/aspose.email.mapi/mapicontact/) object.
 2. Set the [MapiContact properties](https://reference.aspose.com/email/net/aspose.email.mapi/mapicontact/) using different constructors and methods.